A RADical Change for Public Housing?

 Posted by Miriam Axel-Lute on November 20, 2014

-Earler this month, we published an op-ed from HUD, declaring the Rental Assistance Demonstration project a success and calling for a lifting of the cap on the number of units that could go through the process.
+Earler this month, we published an op-ed from HUD in which the authors declared the Rental Assistance Demonstration project a success, calling for a lifting of the cap on the number of units that could go through the process.

 The idea behind RAD is to address the massive backlog in capital improvements in public housing by allowing PHAs to turn units into project-based Section 8 units and take on private debt to finance the improvements.

 When RAD was first proposed, it was known as PETRA, and much of the affordable housing world was in an outcry over what they said was essentially a privatizing of public housing.
 We devoted much of an issue to it here.
 RAD, proposed by affordable housing champion Rep. Keith Ellison, fixed many of the specifics that advocates critiqued, building in many more safeguards against things like the possibility of public housing being lost to foreclosure.
 This new version seems to have muted most of the objections, even though the underlying shift in principle is still there.

 Since then, RAD has proceeded with little commentary, at least the little that has come to my attention.
 A panel on RAD at the Bipartisan Policy Center's Housing Summit was upbeat, but did have some interesting tidbits in it:

 Renee Glover, former head of the Altanta Housing Authority, and known for her championing of massive, and often controversial, HOPE VI-style redevelopments of public housing, described RAD as "trying to get public housing onto a platform the market understands."
 But she noted that because Congress demanded the program be revenue neutral, it only works in about 40 percent of markets.
 Other participants challenged this assessment, however.